1nfocalypse/1nfocalypse/README.md

 Hi, I'm 1nfocalypse.
-I'm a recent graduate, with a BS in Computer Science.
+I currently work on GCC.
 I'm primarily interested in algorithm development, applied mathematics, security, and systems.
 I'm also a bit of a cyberpunk nerd.

-I currently mostly work with numerical and (to use Knuth's verbiage) seminumerical algorithms.
+I mostly enjoy working with numerical and (to use Knuth's verbiage) seminumerical algorithms.
 I also particularly enjoy cryptography, both theory and practice.
-I'm currently working primarily with GCC's libstdc++-v3, in which I contributed Philox Engine for C++26 and am currently working on expanding valid targets for it, along with some preliminaries for the numerical linear algebra header.
+I'm currently working primarily with GCC, particularly OpenMP and libstdc++-v3.
 I also maintain an entirely-too-large list of personal projects that I'm either currently working on, have started, or intend on working on, which can be found below.
 If you're interested in contacting me, I can be found at 1nfocalypse(at)protonmail(dot)com.
 I may miss your email in the sea of GCC mailing list stuff - if I don't respond, please feel free to bump it up in my inbox again.

 Current Projects:
-- libstdc++-v3 Philox Engine (selected for merge, working on compatability for all targets and not just those supporting __uint128_t)
+- __uint128_p - A portable unsigned 128 bit type for internal use in libstdc++-v3.
 - Cryptanalysis of the Philox PRNG
 - Survey and impl of Chinese + Russian crypto (re-implementing RU GOST bc my old attempt kinda sucks, turns out following random blog articles on C++ styles is a bad idea)
-- libstdc++-v3 linalg header
+- libstdc++-v3 <linalg> header, hopefully
 - Development of a dual-hardness Elliptic Curve based CSPRNG algorithm, reliant on the ECDLP, Elligator 2, and bit truncation.
 - Hacker's Fright (A writeup on the book "Hacker's Delight")
-- Serge Lang's Algebraic Number Theory (group read)
 - Numerical Analysis Writeup
 - AES, RSA, ElGamal implementations
 - SHA256 and Keccak implementations
-- P2P E2E messaging client utilizing crypto that I've rolled
+- toy P2P E2E messaging client utilizing crypto that I've rolled
 - Coding Theory Writeup + Examples
 - Automated network priority resolution standard for CANs based on error-correcting codes
 - Research on Fractionated Cavity Loaders utilizing Plausibly Deniable Encryption